UPDATED: November 30, 2022

 Uber login UX (Click image to enlarge)

 One of the biggest advantages is that mobile number login doesn’t require the user to remember a password.
-So long as they can receive an SMS they’ll always be able to login.
+So long as they can receive an SMS they’ll always be able to login using a temporary one-time password or pin.

 Phone numbers change.
 People leave jobs, industries or countries and change their digits.
 If this is the sole login method, migrating accounts becomes more complicated than it needs to be.
 An email address or social media account are more permanent fixtures that users tend to keep despite changes in circumstance.

 For these reasons, mobile login is most likely to find the best use as a secondary or additional security option.
-But it’s not exactly airtight.
-One issue with mobile login is that occasionally hackers have been able to breach this security layer by forwarding the service to another phone and intercepting SMS messages to gain access to accounts.
+But even then it’s not exactly airtight.
+Occasionally hackers have been able to breach this security layer by forwarding the service to another phone and intercepting SMS messages to gain access to accounts.

 Multi-factor authentication (MFA) requires more than one distinct login method for successful access.
 Most typically, this comes in the form of two-factor authentication, also known as 2FA.
 An example of 2FA is where a user logs in to a platform with an email address and must cross-verify the identity with a code sent to a second device like a mobile phone.